SHOWS AND TICKETS

 The year is 1905.
 A young, single African American seamstress is supporting herself by creating exquisite lingerie for wealthy Manhattan clients.
 When a letter arrives from a stranger, it awakens a desire within her that leads to the love she yearned for, but is nothing like she expected.
 Jade King Carroll (The Piano Lesson) returns to McCarter to direct this tender, exquisitely-written historical romance from Pulitzer Prize-winning playwright Lynn Nottage (Ruined, Sweat).
 It is a deeply moving tale of one woman's discovery of her own empowerment and the true meaning of intimacy.

-Shakespeare's great comedy about marriage—which features one of his most beloved comic characters, Sir John Falstaff—will be performed by only three actors in an exuberant feat of imagination, energy, and theatricality.
-Director Eric Tucker and actor Jason O'Connell are frequent collaborators; their work together includes last season's acclaimed Off-Broadway production of A Midsummer Night's Dream and Sense and Sensibility for the New York-based company Bedlam, for which Tucker is Artistic Director.
+Shakespeare's great comedy about marriage will be performed by only three actors (Nicole Lewis, Jason O'Connell, Zuzanna Szadkowski) in an exuberant feat of imagination, energy, and theatricality.
+Director Eric Tucker and actor Jason O'Connell are frequent collaborators; their work together includes last season's acclaimed off-Broadway production of A Midsummer Night's Dream and Sense and Sensibility for the New York-based company Bedlam, for which Tucker is artistic director.

-The exotic Orient Express is about to go off the rails!
+Agatha Christie's Murder on the Orient Express has thrilled mystery lovers from the page, the screen, and over the airwaves since its publication in 1934, and now the exotic Orient Express is about to go off the rails!
 With a locomotive full of suspects and an alibi for each one, it's the perfect mystery for infamous detective Hercule Poirot, n'est-ce pas?
-Wax your mustache and hold on to your passport — Tony Award-winning playwright Ken Ludwig and award-winning director Emily Mann take you on a thrilling ride aboard the legendary Orient Express!
+Wax your mustache and hold on to your passport — Tony Award-winning playwright Ken Ludwig and director Emily Mann take you on a thrilling ride aboard the legendary Orient Express!